-A. Pets of almost any kind (including horses) are welcome, with the caveat that you discuss it with us first.
-Because we are a working ranch, we have horses, cattle, ducks, a few chickens and our own dogs.
-Our ranch animals understand appropriate behavior and we need to be assured your pets understand that as well.
-If we can work it out, and you do bring your pet, they need to be on leash when outside and never allowed on the furniture in the guest houses.
+A. Dogs and horses are welcome, with the caveat being that you let us know in advance.
+Because we are a working ranch, we have our own horses, cattle, ducks, a few chickens and dogs.
+Our ranch animals understand appropriate behavior and we need to be assured your pets understand, as well.
+If you do bring your pet, dogs need to be on leash when outside and never allowed on the furniture in the guest houses.
 Remember there are no fences, plenty of wild animals and predatory birds.
 We don't guarantee your pet's safety.
-We don’t ask for a 'damage deposit', but we respectfully ask to be compensated for any damage done by your pets, including the cost for removing pet hair or torn leather on the sofa.
+We don’t ask for a 'damage deposit', but we respectfully expect to be compensated for any damage done by your pets, including the cost for removing pet hair or torn leather on the sofa.
 PLEASE!
 Don't feed our horses, dog or cats.
 We make sure they all have plenty to eat.
 Leaving food outside anywhere near your cabin or on your deck only invites other less friendly critters to visit you after dark.

 Q. What about smoking?

 A. Sorry, no smoking inside your cabin.
-If you must smoke, past guests tell us that sitting outside in a rocker to indulge is very pleasant.
-Remember, this is a desert, so please be sure to use an ashtray.
+If you smoke, past guests tell us that sitting outside on a rocking chair to indulge is very pleasant.
+Remember, the area is high desert and dry, so please be sure to use an ashtray.

 Q. What is the closest town?

 A. Gila and Cliff are considered the closest "towns".
-Services in Gila and Cliff include: 2 post offices, library, EMT/Volunteer Fire Department, medical clinic, community center, senior center, library, K-12 School, Chuck’s gas station, and several churches.
+Services in Gila and Cliff include: 2 post offices, library, EMT/Volunteer Fire Department, medical clinic, community center, senior center, library, K-12 School, Chuck’s gas station, Tammy's Cafe and several churches.
 The population is between 350 – 500 residents.
-Silver City (45 minutes drive) is the nearest "major" town for shopping, entertainment, dining choices.
-Average population in Silver City is 17,000.
+Silver City (45 minutes drive) is the nearest "major" town for shopping, entertainment, multiple dining choices.
+Average population in Silver City is 13,000.

-For groceries, you’ll want to stop in Silver City where you’ll find Albertson's, Food for Less and a Super Walmart.
+For groceries, you’ll want to stop in Silver City where you’ll find Albertson's, Food Basket, Food Co-op and a Super Walmart.

 Q. What else do I need to know about New Mexico Cabin Rentals?